skyfielders/python-skyfield/skyfield/documentation/api-time.rst

    .. attribute:: J

-      Terrestrial Time (TT) as a decimal number of Julian years.
+      Terrestrial Time (TT) as a floating point number of Julian years.

    .. attribute:: tdb